Trucks etc.

 in his shed.
 In spite of being an everyday working highway

 numerous prizes at truck and custom car shows.
-It's powered
+It was powered

-by a Detroit 12V-71, with twin turbo chargers and
+by a supercharged Detroit 12V-71-TA, with twin turbo chargers and

 inter-cooling.
 (That's twelve cylinders at 71 cubic inches